Lucas Watzenrode: Historic background

-The Bishopric of Warmia, previously part of the Monastic State of the Teutonic Knights, had, with the Second Peace of Thorn (1466), come under the protection of the King of Poland.
+The Bishopric of Ermland, previously part of the Monastic State of the Teutonic Knights, had, with the Second Peace of Thorn (1466), come under the protection of the King of Poland.
 Based on that treaty, the Polish King had the right to appoint the Bishop.
 Neither the Warmia chapter, however, nor their newly elected bishop, Nicolaus von Tüngen (1467–89), acknowledged the King's right to do so.

 Poland contested von Tüngen's election, and this led to the War of the Priests (1467–79) and the First Treaty of Piotrków Trybunalski (1479), by which the chapter was obliged to seek consensus with the Polish king.
-The Bishopric of Warmia was made suffragan to the Archbishopric of Riga, then headed by Archbishop Michael Hildebrand.
+The Bishopric of Ermland was made suffragan to the Archbishopric of Riga, then headed by Archbishop Michael Hildebrand.

 Bishop

-This agreement was somewhat vague, as shown in the 1489 election of the next bishop, Lucas Watzenrode, who was mitred by Pope Innocent VIII against the explicit wishes of King Casimir IV Jagiellon, who would have preferred that one of his sons, Frederic, become Bishop of Warmia.
+This agreement was somewhat vague, as shown in the 1489 election of the next bishop, Lucas Watzenrode, who was mitred by Pope Innocent VIII against the explicit wishes of King Casimir IV Jagiellon, who would have preferred that one of his sons, Frederic, become Bishop of Ermland.
 Watzenrode resisted, and when Casimir died in 1492 and was succeeded by John I Albert, Watzenrode could finally establish the exemption of the Bishopric from Riga.
 With the Second Treaty of Piotrków Trybunalski (1512), later bishops accepted a limited influence of the Polish King on elections.
 The Holy See considered the Bishopric exempt until 1992, when it was made an archbishopric, which by its nature is exempt.

-Watzenrode, a successful organizer of his territory's internal affairs, resided at Heilsber, now Lidzbark.
-He reorganized the cathedral school and planned to found a university at Elbing, now Elbląg.
+Watzenrode, a successful organizer of his territory's internal affairs, resided at Heilsberg (now Lidzbark Warmiński).
+He reorganized the cathedral school and planned to found a university at Elbing (now Elbląg).
 He argued that the Teutonic Order had fulfilled its mission in the Baltic region, by then converted to Christianity, and proposed sending the Order to more heathen regions.
 The Ottoman Empire was an ongoing threat and had taken over large parts of Europe, and the Bishop suggested that the Order "do battle with the Turks."

 The Bishopric was exposed to repeated armed attacks by the Teutonic Order, which attempted to regain the territory.
 Poland sought to rescind the Prince-Bishopric's autonomy, hoping to force the surrender of its prerogatives to the Polish crown.
-In this area of conflict, Watzenrode guarded the interests of Warmia and maintained friendly relations with Poland.
+In this area of conflict, Watzenrode guarded the interests of Ermland (Warmia) and maintained friendly relations with Poland.
 He was a long-time opponent of the Teutonic Knights, and shortly after his death it was rumored that he had been poisoned by them.